eloisewm/TEDISC-Dagster/README.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-Once installed, add it to your PATH so that your termianl can find it (PATH is a list of folders your terminal searches through when you type a command.
+Add it to your PATH so that your termianl can find it (PATH is a list of folders your terminal searches through when you type a command.
 It will allow us to type "uv" in the command line and instruct the terminal to use the functionalities of uv).
 ```bash
 source $HOME/.local/bin/env
 ```